Last updated: February 6, 2026

 Buy and sell signal in Supertrend indicator

-Based on the chart above, you can see that a buy signal is your cue that the market’s momentum has likely shifted from bearish to bullish.
+Based on the chart above, a buy signal is your cue that the market’s momentum has likely shifted from bearish to bullish.
 Let’s break down how to trade this setup effectively.

 • The signal: A buy signal is triggered when a bar closes decisively above the red Supertrend line.
 This action causes the indicator to flip to green on the subsequent bar.